 Types of water filters Chinese families choose

-Skin and hair problems in China are largely caused by the poor water quality.
-Water is immensely chlorinated and it significantly harder than that in the western world.
+Skin and hair problems in China are largely caused by poor water quality.
+Water is immensely chlorinated and it is significantly harder than that in the western world.

 With the increase of waterborne diseases in China, citizens have become much more conscious regarding the levels of chlorine and heavy metals in the water they use to wash.